Meisterlala/NekoFans/README.md

 Inspired by [Nya](https://github.com/Sirspam/Nya) for Beat Saber.

 ## Installing
-Add this as a custom plugin repository in the experimental settings:
+Enable "Get plugin testing builds" in the experimental settings of Dalamud, or add this as a custom plugin repository in the experimental settings:
 ```
 https://raw.githubusercontent.com/Meisterlala/NekoFans/master/repo.json
 ```